cryogen-project/cryogen-docs/resources/templates/md/docs/klipse.md

 ### Basic config

-This config is all you need to write code blocks with normal cljs, reagent and/or ruby eval.
+This config is all you need to write code blocks with live vanilla ClojureScript, Reagent and/or Ruby evaluation.

 `config.edn`
 ```